openvinotoolkit/openvino/docs/ops/sequence/CTCGreedyDecoderSeqLen_6.md

 Sequences in the batch can have different length.
 The lengths of sequences are coded in the second input integer tensor `sequence_length`.

-Operation different beetwine CTCGreedyDecoderSeqLen and CTCGreedyDecoder.
+Operation different between CTCGreedyDecoderSeqLen and CTCGreedyDecoder.
-The main diff is CTCGreedyDecoder use `sequence_mask` as second input.
+The main difference is CTCGreedyDecoder uses `sequence_mask` as second input.
 2D input floating point tensor with sequence masks for each sequence in the batch.
 The lengths of sequences are coded as values 1 and 0.
-CTCGreedyDecoderSeqLen use 1D integer tensor with sequence lengths in second input.
+CTCGreedyDecoderSeqLen uses 1D integer tensor with sequence lengths in second input.

 **Attributes**